nusenu/ansible-relayor/README.md

 This ansible role makes use of tor's OfflineMasterKey feature without requiring any manual configuration.

 The offline master key feature exposes only a temporary signing key to the relay (valid for 30 days by default).
-This allows to recover from a complete server compromize without loosing a relay's reputation (no need to bootstrap a new permanent master key from scratch).
+This allows to recover from a complete server compromise without losing a relay's reputation (no need to bootstrap a new permanent master key from scratch).

 Every tor instance is run with a distinct system user.
 A per-instance user has only access to his own (temporary) keys, but not to those of other instances.
 We do not ultimately trust every tor relay we operate (we try to perform input validation when we use relay provided data on the ansible host or another relay).